Southeast Indiana Addiction Center

 Treating Individuals

-We treat addiction and the many associated disorders that feed addition like depression, anxiety, bipolar, ADHD, trauma, etc. We have worked with patients suffering with schizophrenia, personality disorders, OCD, low intellect, anorexia, bulimia, and autism.
+We treat addiction and the many associated disorders that feed addition like depression, anxiety, bipolar, ADHD, trauma, etc. We have worked with patients suffering with schizophrenia, personality disorders, OCD, and autism.
 It is the mission and hope of New Beginnings Recovery Center to help people understand that recovery is possible and empower them with the tools to become the person that they want to be.

 We Help Families